iamvikshan/Custom-Rom-Builder-For-Samsung-Galaxy-A11-M11/README.md

 <br>1.
 Add Direct link of GSI</br>

-if you use link form sourceforge.net ,
+Sourceforge example:
-<br>⚬ copy downlad link from your gsi then you will get link like this,</br>
+<br>⚬ Copy download link from your GSI then you will get link like this,</br>
  ```sh
 https://sourceforge.net/projects/andyyan-gsi/files/lineage-19.x/lineage-19.1-20230715-UNOFFICIAL-a64_bgN.img.xz/download
  ```